FarukErat/Notes_and_Tutorials/authentication.md

 ## Kerberos Authentication:

-Kerberos is a network authentication protocol designed to provide strong authentication for client-server applications using secret-key cryptography.
-It works based on the concept of "tickets" to allow nodes to prove their identity in a secure manner.
-When a user tries to authenticate, they first request a Ticket Granting Ticket (TGT) from the Key Distribution Center (KDC).
-Once they have the TGT, they can use it to request service tickets for access to specific services.
-The service tickets are used to authenticate the user to each service without needing to transmit passwords across the network.
+Kerberos is a network authentication protocol designed to provide strong authentication for client-server applications using secret-key cryptography.<br>
+It works based on the concept of "tickets" to allow nodes to prove their identity in a secure manner.<br>
+When a user tries to authenticate, they first request a Ticket Granting Ticket (TGT) from the Key Distribution Center (KDC).<br>
+Once they have the TGT, they can use it to request service tickets for access to specific services.<br>
+The service tickets are used to authenticate the user to each service without needing to transmit passwords across the network.<br>

 ---